 There are few secular trends that are as impactful to the global economy right now as clean energy.

-This interest has been part of a broader push from governments and companies around the world to reach global carbon neutrality over the next few decades.
+This interest has been part of a broader push from governments and companies worldwide to reach global carbon neutrality over the next few decades.

 Enter clean energy ETFs, a balanced approach to tackling a rapidly growing sector.

-Here are some of the best clean energy ETFs that contain the top renewable energy companies for Canadian investors in 2022.
+Here are some of the best clean energy ETFs that contain the top renewable energy companies for Canadian investors.

 1.Harvest Clean Energy ETF (HCLN)